writemorecode/thesis_scheduler_simulator/README.md

 - `opened_bins` (optional): length-`M` vector with how many bins of each type are already open; their purchase + opening costs are charged immediately.

-Import `first_fit` to use the simulator inside your own scripts.
+Import `first_fit_decreasing` to use the simulator inside your own scripts.